deezbills vs Quicken Simplifi

 Simplifi supports Canada, including Canadian bank accounts and CAD, though it handles one currency at a time. deezbills is built Canada-first: CAD pricing, a tax calculator that handles federal and provincial taxes, CPP, and EI for every province and territory, payday planning from your real net pay, and no bank connection required, so nothing depends on coverage.

-Simplifi is the value pick of the bank-syncing dashboards: $5.99 USD a month billed annually, about $72 USD a year, with a long-running promotion near $48, annual billing only, and a 30-day money-back guarantee instead of a trial. deezbills is $17.99 CAD a month or $149.99 CAD a year with a 14-day free trial and a real monthly option. deezbills costs more because it does more of the work: the plan builds and maintains itself, and Fred does the thinking.
+Simplifi is the value pick of the bank-syncing dashboards: $5.99 USD a month billed annually, about $72 USD a year, with a long-running promotion near $48, annual billing only, and a 30-day money-back guarantee instead of a trial. deezbills is $17.99 CAD a month or $149.99 CAD a year with a 14-day free trial and a real monthly option. deezbills costs more because it does more of the work: the plan builds, adapts, and keeps your safe-to-spend number honest as bills, goals, debt, and real take-home pay change.
 Prices checked June 2026 and may change.

 No, by design.
 Simplifi is built around automatic bank feeds. deezbills never asks for a bank connection: spending arrives by Gmail capture, receipt photos, statement uploads, texting Fred, or quick add.
 Your credentials stay with your bank, there is no sync to break, and the product works the same wherever you bank.

-They rhyme, and they ask different amounts of you.
-Simplifi’s Spending Plan shows what is left after bills and savings based on your synced transactions, inside a dashboard you read and tune.
-The deezbills safe-to-spend number comes from a plan that builds itself around your bills, goals, debt, and real Canadian take-home pay, kept current by Fred, with the what-ifs answered before you commit.
-One is a well-made report; the other is the thinking, done for you.
+No. Simplifi’s Spending Plan is a dashboard view: it shows what is left after bills and savings based on synced transactions, then you read it, tune it, and decide what it means.
+The deezbills safe-to-spend number weighs bills, goals, debt, timing, and real Canadian take-home pay, then gives you one number you can act on.
+One is a well-made report; the other works the decision out for you.

 Simplifi gives you an affordable, well-organized view of synced accounts. deezbills carries the load: Fred logs the expense you text him, shows you where each paycheck should go every payday, flags the subscription that crept up in price, and models a what-if against your real plan.
 You approve every change, your credentials never leave your bank, and the answer is always one glance away.